sveltejs/svelte/site/content/blog/2019-04-16-svelte-for-new-developers.md

 npm install
 ```

+> You can replace `--template svelte` with `--template svelte-ts`, if you prefer TypeScript.

 This creates a new directory, `my-svelte-project`, adds files from the [create-vite/template-svelte](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-svelte) template, and installs a number of packages from npm.
 Open the directory in your text editor and take a look around.
 The app's 'source code' lives in the `src` directory, while the files your app can load are in `public`.

 In the `package.json` file, there is a section called `"scripts"`.
 These scripts define shortcuts for working with your application — `dev`, `build` and `preview`.
 To launch your app in development mode, type the following: